n00btube/sm-energy-sizing/README.md

 Some free space in bank $82 is used to separate division to find “number of tanks to draw” from the division to find the digits to display.

+# Reserve Tank Heat Damage Exception

+`reserve-heat` changes the heat damage code to avoid damaging Samus when the game is refilling her energy tanks with reserve energy.

+It doesn’t really make sense that the enemies would freeze, but heat damage wouldn’t.

 # Applying

 I keep forgetting how to xkas, so just to remind myself…